Tetaaline/alu-zero_day/README.md

-This is the root README for alu-zero_day
+this is the root README for alu-zero_day